North-Studios/Barbaris-Bot/README.md

 If problems occur:

-1. Check all dependencies
+1. Check database file permissions in `data/system.db`
-2. Ensure tokens in `.env` are correct
+2. Ensure all environment variables are set
-3. Verify bot permissions on Discord server
+3. Verify bot tokens are valid
-4. Ensure "Dev" role is created and assigned

-For diagnostics, use logs in the `logs/` directory
+4. Check logs in `logs/brb-bot.log`